 Wheels may be noisy

 If you've got a trip coming up, you might consider getting this rolling backpack from Swiss Army.
-"The Victorinox is an easy choice with an affordable price-point and quality," says Dandashy.
+"The Victorinox is an easy choice with an affordable price-point and quality," says travel expert Sarah Dandashy of Ask a Concierge.
 "Its look is a little more rugged, but you can never go wrong with anything Victorinox."

-Measuring 21 x 14.5 x 10 inches, it's spacious but still compact enough to pass as a carry-on for air travel.
+This pick is spacious for your essentials, like a toiletries bag, but still compact enough to pass as a carry-on for air travel.
 Also, it has a padded laptop sleeve, an electronics pocket, and zip-away shoulder straps for ultimate convenience and versatility.

 Spacious main compartment